crosscompute/crosscompute-docs/docs/automation-framework/README.md

       view: { view to use when rendering this variable on the display }
       path: { path where your script loads this variable, relative to the output folder }
+      settings: { settings to configure the view }
   templates:
     - path: { path to your markdown template or jupyter notebook wizard }
 log: